BryanMorfe/ptdb/DOCUMENTATION.md

 ```
 The `database` property holds a list of all the columns in the database (A list of Ptdb Objects).
 This is **not** to be modified, since all the methods below will do it in a more semantically correct way.

 The `file` property simply holds the name of the file containing all the data, or simply a filename to be set to a new file.
-This property should **only** be modified if:
+This property should **not** be modified, instead, you use the method `set_file_to(name)`.
-1. A string was parsed, but you want to save a new file.
-2. If you want to change the filename of your file currently holding the data.

 #### Methods
 There are quite a few methods in the Database Object.
 After reading this section you will be familiar with PTDB and will be able to do anything you want with it.